Khaled-Mahmmoud/MyCompetitiveProgramming/General/Input and output.md

 # Input and output

 1) Input and output is sometimes a bottleneck in the program.
-The following lines at the beginning of the code make input and output more efficient
+So you should use `scanf` and `printf` or The following lines at the beginning of the code make input and output more efficient
 ```cpp
 ios_base::sync_with_stdio(0);    // do not use scanf or printf with this, it will gives you many wrong answer